contextfree/winrt-rust/README.md

 ## WinRT and UWP
-The *Windows Runtime (WinRT)* has been introduced in Windows 8 and provides the foundation for building Windows applications that run on different devices using different programming languages.
+The *Windows Runtime (WinRT)* has been introduced in Windows 8 and provides the foundation for building Windows apps that run on different devices using different programming languages.
 The *Universal Windows Platform (UWP)* is an extension of WinRT, introduced in Windows 10, that allows using additional, more platform-specific APIs besides those provided by WinRT (according to
 [MSDN](https://msdn.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide)).
 *WinRT* is not to be confused with the discontinued flavor of the Windows operating system for ARM devices, *Windows RT*.